Sasho80/5.1.Loops/README.md

 Hints and Guidelines
 The problem is completely identical to the previous one, except this time we will start with another neutral starting value.

+07.Problem: Left and Right Sum
+Write a program that converts 2 * n integers and checks whether the sum of the first n integers (left sum) equals the sum of the second n numbers (right sum).
+In case the sums are equal, print "Yes" + the sum, otherwise print "No" + the difference.
+The difference is calculated as a positive number (by absolute value).
+The format of the output must be identical to the one in the examples below.
+Sample Input and Output
+Input Output            Input Output
+2     Yes, sum = 100    2     No, diff=1;
+10                      90
+90                      9
+60                      50
+40                      50

+2
+90
+9
+50
+50

+Hints and Guidelines
+We will first input the number n, after that the first n numbers (left half) and sum them up.
+We will then proceed with inputting more n numbers (the right half) and sum them up.
+We calculate the difference between the sums by absolute value: Math.Abs(leftSum - rightSum).
+If the difference is 0, print "Yes" + the sum, otherwise print "No" + the difference.